sminnillo/Preterit-imperfect-accuracy/README.md

 # Preterit-imperfect-accuracy
-Code for project focused on accuracy development in L2 Spanish preterit-imperfect marking
+Data for a project focused on accuracy development in L2 Spanish preterit-imperfect marking

 Citation:

-Minnillo, S., Sánchez-Gutiérrez, C., Ruiz, A., Morgan, E. & González, C. (under review).
+Minnillo, S., Sánchez-Gutiérrez, C., Ruiz, A., Morgan, E. & González, C. (in press).
 Predictors of accuracy in L2 Spanish preterit-imperfect production.